mucholian/Air-Traffic/README.md

 Miles travelled is number of departures multiplied by average flight distance This is an extremely accurate metric for modelling daily demand (regression results below)

 ## Data
 1) **OpenSkyNetwork** for detailed air traffic data https://opensky-network.org/.
 OpenSky has strong coverage only for the US and Europe.
 OpenSky covers near 70% of US flights, which is enough this project.
-This is the link to the REST API https://opensky-network.org/apidoc/rest.html.(Their Python API is dysfunctional)
+This is the link to the REST API https://opensky-network.org/apidoc/rest.html .(Their Python API is dysfunctional)
 - The opensky_api.py file in the python_modules folder collected 5 years of data from opensky and stored about 3GB of data in my local database. ***Please ask OpenSky for license if you intend to use their data***
 2) **EnergyAspects (EA)** for historical data, and balances forecast.
 EA is exceptionally strong in the oil and products markets, particularly Jet Fuel, and their estimates often forms consensus. (also subscription based)
 3) **The EIA** for historical (and lagged) PADD level S/D data, and for more recent, but less detailed, weekly data.